bardy18/abi-market-data/README.md

 The platform supports centralized data sharing via AWS S3:

 - **Upload Snapshots**: Use `scripts/upload_snapshots.bat` to sync snapshots and thumbnails to S3 using AWS CLI.
 This syncs your local `snapshots/` folder (including `thumbs/` subfolder) to S3, with your local folder as the master (deletes files in S3 that don't exist locally).
-- **Download from S3**: The trading app automatically downloads snapshots and thumbnails from S3
+- **Download from S3**: The trading app automatically downloads the newest 50 snapshots and thumbnails from S3 on startup
 - **Private Bucket**: Uses IAM service account credentials (read-only) embedded in the executable
 - **Override Credentials**: Users can override embedded credentials by:
-  - Creating `s3_config.json` in the project root with their own credentials
+  - Creating `s3_config.json` in the project root (or executable directory for standalone builds) with their own credentials
   - Setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables
   - Setting `S3_BUCKET_NAME` and `AWS_REGION` environment variables